Holla-Shree/ai-job-portal/README.md

 ## PROJECT DESCRIPTION

-JobMatch AI is an intelligent job matching and career development platform.
-It leverages AI to connect job seekers with relevant opportunities, parse resumes to build profiles, and prepare candidates for interviews.
+JobMatch AI is a full-stack, AI-powered job matching and career development platform designed to bridge the gap between job seekers and relevant employment opportunities.
+The system leverages AI-driven resume parsing to extract candidate skills and experience, automatically building structured user profiles.

+The platform provides intelligent job recommendations based on profile relevance and enables candidates to prepare for interviews through AI-assisted mock interview features and feedback.
+Built with a focus on scalability, performance and secure data handling, JobMatch AI delivers a seamless and user-centric recruitment experience.

+Key Highlights:

+* AI-based resume parsing and profile generation

+* Intelligent job matching and recommendations

+* AI-driven mock interview preparation and feedback

+* Secure authentication and real-time data workflows

+* Scalable full-stack architecture with modern web technologies

 ---